 Changes to health insurance plans may be made during annual enrollment in April-May each year with an effective date of July 1.
 There are other qualifying events (i.e. birth/adoption of a child, marriage, divorce, loss of spouse's benefits, etc.) that allow for enrollment in health insurance plans outside of the annual enrollment period.
 Please contact the Benefits Office for more information.

 Related Forms and Documents

-Dental coverage is available to all non-unit benefited employees, their spouses, and dependents up to age 26.
-Coverage is effective on the first of the month following 60 calendar days of employment.
+Dental insurance is available to all non-unit benefited employees, their spouse and dependents up to age 26.
+For new hires, coverage is effective on the first of the month following 60 calendar days of employment.
 The premiums are as follows: